DavidePrincipi/myterraform/ns8-cluster/README.md

 Set the `swapsz` variable to a positive integer to configure disk swap memory.
 One unit corresponds to one "Mebibyte" (1024*1024 bytes).

-## Shared firewall configuration

-A shared firewall resource is applied to each node of `cluster0`.
-If a different firewall configuration is required by some node, create another firewall resource and assign it to that node.